josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 - Uses `@keyframes` animations, and applies them with the `animation` property (or properties)
 - Animates an element between any number of states
 - The animation may start because of a trigger event, but is usually either always on, or plays immediately once the element enters the DOM
 - Can repeat any number of times.
-May stay in end state, or revert to beginning state
+May stay in end state, or revert to beginning state.
+May also alternate directions.

 So yes, as far as CSS is concerned, those are technically two different things.
-However, I'll mostly use the words "animation" and "transition" interchangeably in this post, because good fundamentals (and `cubic-bezier` curves) apply in both cases.
-Which one you use is mostly just an implementation detail that will depend on the situation.
+However, I'll mostly use the words interchangeably in this post, because good fundamentals (and `cubic-bezier` curves) apply in both cases.
+Which one you use will mostly just depend on the situation.

 ## What's an easing curve, and how does it work?